Tutorial: Azure Active Directory integration with Kintone

 To configure Azure AD single sign-on with Kintone, perform the following steps:

-In the Azure portal, on the Kintone application integration page, click Single sign-on.
+In the Azure portal, on the Kintone application integration page, select Single sign-on.

 These values are not real.
-Update these values with the actual Sign-On URL and Identifier.
+Update these values with the actual Sign on URL and Identifier.
 Contact Kintone Client support team to get these values.
+You can also refer to the patterns shown in the Basic SAML Configuration section in the Azure portal.

-In a different web browser window, log into your Kintone company site as an administrator.
+In a different web browser window, sign into your Kintone company site as an administrator.

 Click Users & System Administration.